benchristel/process-to-processes/src/index.md

 ### How to Use This Book

-I'm under no illusions, and I'll give it to you straight: there's no way you're going to become an expert programmer just by reading a book.
+Real talk: there's no way you're going to become an expert programmer just by reading a book.

 Much of what I know of **technique** is muscle memory—habit built through repetition.
 It takes time and practice to learn that, and reading a book is not going to make it happen.